wesleyhales/wesleyhales.com/blog/2010-06-07-Jazoon-2010-Overview.md

 layout: blog
 title: Jazoon 2010 Overview
 tags: [Java, conferences, jazoon]
+preview: My recap of the Jazoon 2010 conference in Zurich, Switzerland.
+previewimage:
 ---

 <p><p>I've always heard good things about Jazoon and I got to experience it first hand this week.
 Definitely one of the larger conferences based in Europe, I was impressed not only by the venue but also with the star studded line&#45;up of talented speakers/developers.</p></p>